brownman/spaciblo/README.txt

 This project is licensed under the Apache 2 license.
 See COPYING.txt for more information.

 The correct pronunciation of the name of this project is spah-see-blow.
-To get the full effect of the name, it helps to fake an Italian accent and wave your hands.
+To get the full effect of the name it helps to fake an Italian accent and wave your hands.

 The current code wrangler is Trevor F. Smith: http://trevor.smith.name/ He can be reached via email at trevor at spaciblo dot org